Here's 12 reasons why I'm turning off commenting. And the biggest one rhymes with ham.

 4. no free advertising

 I get a ton of low quality comments from other website owners who are just trying to leave links to their own pages, or products or services they’re promoting or selling.
-You have to ask (and pay) to advertise, you can’t just sneak it into comments.
-Not cool.
+You have to ask (and pay) to advertise, you can’t sneak it into comments.
+I control the advertising.
+Not you.

 5. no more anonymity